ropensci/GSODR/README.md

 ## Disclaimer
-Users of these data should take into account the following (from the NCDC website): "The following data and products may have conditions placed on their international commercial use.
+Users of these data should take into account the following (from the NCDC website):
+> The following data and products may have conditions placed on their international commercial use.
 They can be used within the U.S. or for non-commercial international activities without restriction.
 The non-U.S. data cannot be redistributed for commercial purposes.
 Re-distribution of these data by others must provide this same notification."

 ## Examples
 ```